telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/customizing/styling-and-appearance.md

 # Styling and Appearance

-The HTML5 MVC Report Viewer is based on the [Overview]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) and is using the same         [Overview]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/styling-and-appearance/overview%}) mechanism.
+The HTML5 MVC Report Viewer is based on the [pure Html5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) and is using the same [Styling and Appearance]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/styling-and-appearance/overview%}) mechanism.